 All Hip to Gable loft conversions require approval under the Building Regulations.
 Remember that your architect and structural engineer needs to submit structural drawings, calculations and construction notes to make this application and seek approval.

-Now: The loft conversion tips above will help increase the effectiveness of your project so that you can turn your space into a room; adding space and value to your property.
+Now: The London loft conversions tips above will help increase the effectiveness of your project so that you can turn your space into a room; adding space and value to your property.

 If you know that your designing, planning and building skills aren’t up to snuff, we can help.
-Our job is to help homeowners design the best loft conversions to help them move their project forward as quickly as possible, and ultimately make the most of their investment.
+Our job is to help homeowners design the north London loft conversions to help them move their project forward as quickly as possible, and ultimately make the most of their investment.

 If you’re ready to do that, and want to renovate your house to do something good for your family, contact us here.
 We would love to help.